-Adult Film Star Katrina Danforth, Known As Lynn Passion And Lynn Pleasant, Arrested On Murder For Hire Charges
+Adult Film Star Katrina Danforth, Known As Lynn Passion And Lynn Pleasant, Arrested On Murder-For-Hire Charges

-Katrina Danforth, an adult film actress who performs under the names Lynn Passion and Lynn Pleasant has been arrested for trying to hire a hitman to murder someone.
-According to The New York Post, Danforth was arrested at the Spokane International Airport in Washington on Wednesday morning.
-She is 31 years old.
+Katrina Danforth, an adult film actress who performs under the names Lynn Passion and Lynn Pleasant, has been arrested for trying to hire a hitman to murder someone.
+According to the New York Post, Danforth was arrested at the Spokane International Airport in Washington on Wednesday morning.
+She is 31-years-old.

-Authorities believe than Danforth used the phone four times and the mail once in an effort to make contact with a murderer for hire.
+Authorities believe than Danforth used the phone four times and the mail once in an effort to make contact with a killer-for-hire.
 Her intended target is an unnamed individual who lives in Idaho where Danforth is from.
-The would-be victim is safe, The New York Post reports.
+The would-be victim is safe, the New York Post reports.
 In the official documents, the target is referred to as R.H.

-The arrest was triggered by an indictment in the US District Court in Idaho.
+The arrest was triggered by an indictment in the U.S. District Court in Idaho.

 The Spokesman-Review reports that Katrina Danforth could spend 10 years in prison if convicted and $250,000 for each charge.
-But she has no previous felony convictions so it’s likely that she won’t be incarcerated for that long, said Assistant U.S. Attorney Traci Whelan.
+She has no previous felony convictions, so it’s likely that she won’t be incarcerated for that long, said Assistant U.S. Attorney Traci Whelan.

 Whelan added that the victim’s identity is being kept secret to protect their safety.